OpenEvalProject/evals/manuscripts/elife-64773/v2/manuscript.md

 **Figure 7.:** (A) Whole-mount immunofluorescent staining of a sciatic nerve showing axons in white (neurofilament [NF]) at P0.
 Red dotted lines represent nerve area.
 (B) Snapshot of a 3D visualization of a cleared limb at E17.5, axons are marked in green (NF) and blood vessels in magenta (CD31).
 (C) Maximum intensity Z projection of sciatic nerve portion from cleared limb images, axons are in white (NF).
 Red dotted lines represent nerve area and blue dotted lines represent diameter measurements.
 Scale bars are 100 μm.

-## INV density from sciatic nerves’ sections
+### INV density from sciatic nerves’ sections

 The density of intra-nervous blood vessels on sciatic nerve cross sections, at different developmental stages, was quantified using the same semi-automatic method on Fiji for all the sections.
 After thresholding the images and creating a mask for the channel representing the blood vessels’ staining, the total area contained in the section was quantified.
 This value was reported to the area of the section.

-## 3D blood vessel length and number of branch points
+### 3D blood vessel length and number of branch points

 For the quantification of the length and number of branch points of the vasculature, it was done using ‘Surface’ and ‘Filament’ tools of Imaris software.

 For Ntn1+/+ and Ntn1LacZ/LacZ embryos, quantification of the nerve area (NF staining) and intra-nervous blood vessel density (CD31 staining) was made using Fiji software.

-## Quantification of FISH
+### Quantification of FISH

 From sciatic nerve longitudinal sections, the epi-perineural area was considered as the most external cell layer containing Fap+ cells.
 The central part was considered as endonerve.
 After image thresholding using Fiji software, the number of Ntn1+ dots was quantified and divided by the area of the corresponding layer (epi-perinerve and endonerve).
 For unc5b, blood vessels were delimited using cd31 signal and after thresholding, the number of unc5b+ dots was quantified and divided by the area of the blood vessels or by the area of the rest of the nerve.

-## Quantification of Netrin1 and UNC5B immunofluorescent staining
+### Quantification of Netrin1 and UNC5B immunofluorescent staining

 After image thresholding using Fiji software, ratio of raw integrated signal densities of Netrin-1+/FAP+ and UNC5B+/CD31+ were calculated.

-## Purification of endothelial cells and qPCR
+### Purification of endothelial cells and qPCR

 Five tubes, each containing 10 sciatic nerves from P2 WT mice, were used.
 Sciatic nerves were digested at 37°C with enzymes from Miltenyi ‘brain dissociation’ kit.
 Then, positive selection of CD31+ cells was done by magnetic separation, following the protocol of Miltenyi biotec.
 The cells were counted with ‘Countess’ machine (Thermo Fisher): around 1 × 104 cells per tube was obtained.
-Total mRNA was extracted from those cells with the kit ‘RNA plus XS’ from Macherey-Nagel. qPCR was performed with Bio-Rad Prime PCR validated primers at 60°C. The normalized expression relative to β-actin and GAPDH was obtained with ΔΔCq method: ∆Cq Expression = 2–∆Cq with ∆Cq = Cq (target gene) – Cq (reference) and Cq (reference) =Cq(Bactin)xCq(GAPDH).
+Total mRNA was extracted from those cells with the kit ‘RNA plus XS’ from Macherey-Nagel. qPCR was performed with Bio-Rad Prime PCR validated primers at 60°C. The normalized expression relative to β-actin and GAPDH was obtained with ΔΔCq method: ∆Cq Expression = 2–∆Cq with ∆Cq = Cq (target gene) – Cq (reference) and Cq (reference) =$\sqrt{Cq(Bactin)xCq(GAPDH).}$

-## Statistical analysis
+### Statistical analysis

 Data shown are expressed as means ± SEM.
 Graphs and statistical analysis were performed using GraphPad Prism software, with p-value <0.05 considered as significant.
 The different statistical tests used were specified in the figures’ legends.
 Shapiro-Wilk normality test was used to assess if the values come from a Gaussian distribution.